Virtual-Machine/llvm-tutorial-book/readme.md

 Furthermore Parser is able to parse numeric expressions containing parenthesis, and obeys order of BDMAS (no exponents yet).

 There are useful examples in /example_ir to see working LLVM IR and Crystal Builder API usage.

+Generator is able to walk nodes, declaring and referencing variables, resolving values and outputting a valid LLVM IR module complete with puts capability.

 ###Partial